sybrew/the-seo-framework/readme.txt

 	* **Removed:**
 		* Firefox post list table compatibility and fixes that account for the wide SEO Bar; they don't work anymore as intended, and they cause issues on other well-built browsers.
 		* Counters now only work with JavaScript enabled.
 In PHP, this added too much overhead as we were predicting and counting in code.
+		* Description excerpts are no longer added to categories from the latest post ID.
 		* Open Graph, Twitter, and SEO plugins no longer disables certain functionality in the plugin.
 			* Instead, only a warning is shown on the settings page.
 			* We made this change as some users found this plugin to be broken when trying it out, while it was actually preventing conflicts when other plugins remained active.